MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enable-chatbot.md

     If your tenant admin didn't turn on publishing copilots with AI features, the **Enable copilot on site** option isn't available.

-## Known issues
+> [!NOTE]
+> - If a site meets the conditions outlined in the prerequisite section, the copilot will be added to the site during site provisioning.
+If you prefer not to have the copilot created by default, the [service admins](/power-platform/admin/use-service-admin-role-manage-tenant) can turn off this capability at the tenant level.
+Learn more in [manage copilot provisioning](/power-pages/getting-started/manage-copilot-provisioning).

-- To change your site's custom domain after adding a copilot, first turn off the copilot, update the custom domain, and then turn the copilot back on.
+> - To change your site's custom domain after adding a copilot, first turn off the copilot, update the custom domain, and then turn the copilot back on.
-- If you turn off the copilot feature, allow a few minutes for background operations to complete before you turn it on again.
+> - If you turn off the copilot feature, allow a few minutes for background operations to complete before you turn it on again.

 ## Next steps